Organizing Socks & Underwear in 10 Unique Ways

 You don't have to worry about items buried under each other, and you'll always have a clear indication of what's clean and ready to wear.
 These organizers come in 12, 16, or 24-compartment designs to suit your drawer size.

 They're a handy choice for doing laundry, just bring the whole drawer with you to the laundry room and pack it as you fold your socks and underwear after pulling them out of the dryer.
+Just know that he more you pull your drawer in and out, you may risk having to learn how to unstick a drawer eventually.

 4) Hanging Shoe Organizers